stat133-sp19/hw-stat133-mingyueyang/binomial/README.md

 Overview
 --------

-'"binomial"' is an [R](http://www.r-project.org/) pacakge that provides functions for calculating probabilities of a binomial random variable, and related calcualtions such as the probability distribution, the expected value, variance, etc.
+'"binomial"' is an [R](http://www.r-project.org/) package that provides functions for calculating probabilities of a binomial random variable, and related calcualtions such as the probability distribution, the expected value, variance, etc.

 Motivation
 ----------